Used Car Taxes and Fees

 In addition to car insurance, registration and maintenance, additional fees may also include used car fees and taxes.

-Since they vary by state, used car fees and taxes are easy to overlook, creating unwanted budget bombshells for unsuspecting buyers.
+Since the amount varies by state, used car fees and taxes are easy to overlook and can create unwanted budget bombshells for unsuspecting buyers.
 This, for example, is especially true in North Carolina, which charges an annual property tax on all vehicles.